01 Nov Transforming Design Thinking into Design Doing

 They forget the fact that until the solution is materialized, the Thinking they have done wouldn’t see its full glory.

 The first step in designing anything is figuring out what problem you’re trying to solve, and then figuring out how to solve it given all the constraints you’ve identified.
+Follow the link to read more about how Design Thinking has been put into practice and has led to amazing business results and customer satisfaction.

 It is only when you begin to actively solve the problem through the implementation of the ideas you’ve come up with, does the product begin to have any real effect on the buyer and user.